 The idea isn’t new.
 Nor is the technology.
-But with its value proposition clearer by the day, SD-WAN is having “a moment” .
-From boardroom to boxroom, the cry goes up: “Let’s get SD-WAN.
+But with its value proposition clearer by the day, SD-WAN is having “a moment”.
+From the boardroom to the boxroom, the cry goes up: “Let’s get SD-WAN.
 That’ll solve everything!”

-As with most wishful thinking, reality is quick to bite you on the backside.
+As with most wishful thinking, the reality is quick to bite you on the backside.

 Let’s be clear.
 SD-WAN isn’t one flavor of technology.
-Even less one-size-fits all.
-It’s not an architecture, or a managed service, or a “solution” that plugs and plays straight from the box.
+Even less one-size-fits-all.
+It’s not architecture, or a managed service, or a “solution” that plugs and plays straight from the box.
 As with all things IT, there are no quick fixes, no silver bullets, no shortcuts.

 To make the most of SD-WAN’s potential …. you need the right technologies working with it.

-With the right combination, SD-WAN can deliver the critical success factors of cost / value / function as a long-term solution for your business networking—whether your current setup is MPLS by carrier, Tier-1 on the backbone, or a hybrid with a reputable MSP.
+With the right combination, SD-WAN can deliver the critical success factors of cost/value/function as a long-term solution for your business networking—whether your current setup is MPLS by the carrier, Tier-1 on the backbone, or a hybrid with a reputable MSP.
 It’s all about focusing on what matters.

 So what does matter?